 These statistics show that there is far more going on behind the scenes than what you might initially believe.
 Let’s review the basics when it comes to insider threats in cybersecurity, and then examine three insider threat solutions you can implement to protect your organization immediately.

-But first, let’s make sure we’re all on the same page about the specific types of insider threats you need to be protecting against.
+First, let’s make sure we’re all on the same page about the specific types of insider threats you should be protecting against.
 We will begin by examining insider attacks—what it means and the various kinds of threats to put on your radar.

 What Is An Insider Threat?

 The most common insider threats are usually a trusted employee or contractor that is granted a higher level of trust than an outsider would be.
 This trust is established through some primary means of authentication followed by authorization to private assets.

 Now let’s review the difference between an insider threat and an insider attack.
 While insider threat may not be malicious, an insider attack, simply put, is an attack executed on a computer system by an insider with malicious intent who has authorized system access.
 In most cases, there is less security against insider attacks because many organizations focus on protection from external attacks.

 In preparing your strategy for combating insider threats, it is essential to acknowledge the most common types of insider attacks.
 The first group of insider threats is malicious threats.
 The primary forms of malicious insider threats include the following: